mozilla/tofino/docs/UA-service-API.md

 }
 ```

-## GET /v1/query
+## GET /v1/pages

-Search for URLs, titles, and text content matching a query string,
+Search for pages (URLs, titles, and text content) matching a query
-optionally limiting the number of visits to return.
+string, optionally limiting the number of pages to return.

 ___Query parameters___